kmutya/kmutya.github.io/_posts/2019-06-27-frauddetection.md

 toc_icon: "cog"
 ---

-This post encompasses a classification model to predict fraudulent transactions and a discrete time stochastic model to understand the transient distribution and limiting behaviour of fraud by hour.
+This post encompasses a classification model to predict fraudulent transactions and a continuous time stochastic model to understand the transient distribution, occupancy times and limiting behaviour.

 # Introduction

 Data set is from [here](https://www.kaggle.com/mlg-ulb/creditcardfraud/).
 In brief, it containts credit card transactions for 2 days where 0.172% of all transactions are fraudulent.
 There are 29 features of which 28 are linear Prinicpal components and one amount (Therefore all $$\in R$$ ) with names masked for confidentiality.
 Target is a bernoulli random variable which takes on two distinct values 0 - for non-fraudulent transaction and 1 - for fraudulent transaction.

-# Modelling - Classification
+# Modeling - Classification

 **Preprocessing**